thangchung/dapr-labs/polyglot/docs/part-2.md

 }
 ```

-The workflow-as-code is easy for developer to run, debug, or even testing this workflow.
+The workflow-as-code is easy for developers to run, debug, or even test this workflow.

 The source code can be found at [ordering workflow](https://github.com/thangchung/dapr-labs/blob/main/polyglot/counter-api/Workflows/PlaceOrderWorkflow.cs)